EnterpriseDB/barman/doc/manual/10-design.en.md

 A reasonable way to start modelling your disaster recovery architecture is to:

-- design a couple of possibile architectures in respect to PostgreSQL and Barman, such as:
+- design a couple of possible architectures in respect to PostgreSQL and Barman, such as:
     1. same data centre
     2. different data centre in the same metropolitan area
     3. different data centre